lcamero/laravel-starter-kit/README.md

 ```

+### Laravel Pennant
+[Laravel Pennant](https://laravel.com/docs/12.x/pennant) is a simple and light-weight feature flag package.
+Feature flags enable you to incrementally roll out new application features with confidence, A/B test new interface designs, complement a trunk-based development strategy, and much more.

 ### Laravel Pint
 [Laravel Pint](https://laravel.com/docs/12.x/pint) is an opinionated PHP code style fixer for Laravel projects.
 It helps enforce consistent code formatting using [PHP-CS-Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) under the hood.